ilyes-smaouii/advent-of-code-2025/README.md

 \
 Update : solved it, although I'm not too happy with the speed of my code.
 Anyway, I'm not wasting any more time on this.
 Moving on to Day 05.
+\
+Update : solved Day 5.
+Surprisingly enough, Part 2 kinda felt easier than Part 1.
+I'm also pretty happy with the algorithm I've used to "fuse" the ranges, which reminds of a technical test I'd once had to do, which I'd failed at, but I feel I'd be able to better approach today.
+Ironically enough, failing that techical test was also what prompted me to get into Advent of Code in the first place (and also started me on a lot of other projects).
+Anyway, will report back tomorrow - or when I'm available - for Day 6.